Parisians resigned to hosting President Trump for Bastille Day

 Some Parisians said they were uncomfortable with Trump visiting on the anniversary of the terror attacks.

-“The 14th of July is more important this year than ever,” said Cloe Gouilpain, who is in her last year of high school and is a friend of Marcodini’s.
-“The French people need it, we need the solidarity and Donald Trump is not someone who speaks to the idea of solidarity.
+“The 14th of July is more important this year than ever,” said Cloe Gouilpain, who is in her last year of high school and is a friend of Marcodini.
+“The French people need it — we need the solidarity and Donald Trump is not someone who speaks to the idea of solidarity.
 He is not a man of peace.”

 Earlier this year Trump offended the people of Paris by implying the terrorist attacks had changed the city.
 The president told a rally in Washington in February that his friend “Jim,” who used to love Paris, no longer goes because “Paris is no longer Paris.”